Rewrite the Rules

 Many of the Republican and Democrats surveyed saw eye to eye when it came to gun control.
 When asked whether or not changes were needed to the Second Amendment, 66% of Republicans said “no.” Twenty-five percent of Republicans wanted to require more thorough background checks and psychological screenings to purchase a gun.
 Moreover, 23 percent of gun owners said they want to change the Second Amendment, although they disagree on how.

 On the other side of this debate, 89 percent of Democrats wanted to see changes to the right to keep and bear arm.
 Contrary to a prevailing sentiment that Democrats want to take everyone’s guns away, only 12 percent said they would completely repeal the Second Amendment.
 Among Democrats, requiring more thorough background checks and psychological screenings was the most popular proposed change, although limiting the type and quantity of guns also garnered significant support.
-Both of these options came to the fore after the 2017 mass shooting in Las Vegas, as Democrats proposed an assault weapons ban.
-President Trump suggested the massacre stemmed from mental health issues, but later rejected calls for expanded screening measures.

 When participants shared their opinions in written statements, more common ground emerged than one might expect in our polarized political times.
 In one striking example, two men described their dissatisfaction with the Second Amendment – one a Democrat, the other a Republican.